hewison-chris/agora-cl-docs/website/docs/execution-node/configuring-for-agora-cl.md

 <QuickstartRunExecutionNodeJWTPartial />

-Congratulations - you’re now running an <strong>execution node</strong> that your Agora-cl beacon node can connect to.
+Congratulations - you’re now running an <strong>execution node</strong> that your Agora-cl Agora node can connect to.

 </div>